 We all wash our clothes on a regular basis using contemporary technologies.
 Machines can make our lives easier, but we must still manage these complex machines.
 Dryer machines assist in the rapid drying of clothing in quantities, however, lint is a by-product of textiles when they are dried.
-Lint can accumulates on the dryer’s lint screen and duct leading outside the home.
+Lint can accumulate on the dryer’s lint screen and duct leading outside the home.
 A build-up of this dryer lint can be a deadly fire starter.

 The fire services experts at United Water Restoration Group of Tampa wish to provide you with some advice on preventing a lint fire.
 Although some of these activities may appear insignificant, they are vital in avoiding a catastrophe at your house.

 Dryers produce lint, which we all know is annoying to deal with.
 While a dryer is a fire starter that can quickly sprout, posing a potentially deadly threat that may be readily avoided if you dispose of the lint regularly.
 Each year, 2900 home clothes dryer fires are reported to the U.S. Fire Administration.
 These burns result in approximately 5 fatalities, 100 injuries, and more than $35 million in property damage.

 Cleaning the external dryer vent may take some time out of your day, but doing so could save you from a terrible fire.
 Surprisingly, the majority of these fires occur in the winter months.
 Dryer vents that are not cleaned cause 34% of these blazes.
 These kinds of fires can be avoided if you follow the recommended safety measures.